 3. Can licenses be renewed online?

-All Nevada drivers regardless of age must renew in person at least once every eight (8) years.
-So drivers holding a license valid for four years (and who are younger than 71) should be able to renew online every alternate four years.
-If they last renewed in person, then in four years they should be able to renew online; if they last renewed online, then in four years they will be required to renew in person.
+Regardless of age, you must renew in person at least once every eight (8) years.
+So if you are holding a license valid for four years (and you are younger than 71), you should be able to renew online every alternate four years:

 4. Can licenses be renewed by mail?